 By Tony Griffitts

 Published - 20060501, Revised:

 I use this homemade aquarium food recipe to raise Discus and other fish, including Endler's Livebearer (Poecilia reticulata [wingei]).
 It is a high-protein fish food that gives the fish great color and growth rate:

 - 8 oz (225 g) Freeze Dried Krill (Krill gives the fish outstanding color and growth, and it is a natural binder that keeps the mixture from falling apart in the water).

 - 4 to 6 tsp Kent Zoe Freshwater Vitamins or 1 Tblsp spirulina powder (available at most health food stores).

 The krill is processed first in a meat grinder, which turns it into a powder.
 Then the beef heart is ground once.
-I then add the powdered krill and the vitamins (or spirulina powder) to the beef heart.
-I then mix it all together adding water to soften the texture.
-I then flatten it out in a zip lock baggy to not more than a ½ inch (1.25 cm) and than I freeze it.
-After it has been frozen for 48 hours I remove a bag from the freezer and process it through a Salad Shooter (powered cheese grater) and then it goes back into the freezer.
+I then add the powdered krill and the vitamins or spirulina powder to the beef heart.
+Then mix it all, adding water to soften the texture.
+Add the fixture to a zip lock baggy and flatten it out to not more than ½ inch (1.25 cm), and then I freeze it.
+After freezing for 48 hours, I remove a bag from the freezer and process it through a Salad Shooter (powered cheese grater), and then it goes back into the freezer.

-For very small fry I do not grate the beef heart mix.
-I break off sold chunks and use a very small hand held grater that shreds the mix into very small pieces.
+FFor tiny fry, I do not grate the beef heart mix.
+I break off sold chunks and use a small hand-held grater that shreds the mixture into small pieces.
 I use an old toothbrush to wipe the grater clean in the water.

-Garlic can also be added to the mixture for a natural anti-parasitic affect.
-You will need to start with a small amount of garlic (no more than 1 Tsp).
-You can increase the amount of garlic to the mixture as the fish get use to the taste.
-To much garlic and your fish will not eat the food.
+Garlic can also be added to the mixture for a natural anti-parasitic effect.
+You must start with a small amount of garlic (no more than 1 tsp).
+Increase the garlic as the fish gets used to the taste.
+Too much garlic and your fish will not eat the food.